 And in today's always-on culture with communication tools like Instagram, Twitter and text messaging, it's all about immediacy.

-Consider these communication statistics and their impact on new home sales:
+Consider these communication statistics we learned from our friends at AtlasRTX and their impact on new home sales:

 Only 5% of phone calls get answered - I used to say, "nothing beats a well-placed phone call with the right intent".
 I still believe in this today, IF you have prepared your customer for that phone call.
 However, the stats show only 5% of phone calls are answered.
 Voice mails are filling up.
 And don't even bother leaving a voice mail for a millennial.